Trinity College, Toronto: Gerald Larkin Building

 The Gerald Larkin Building opened in 1962, while the George Ignatieff Theatre, named for then-provost George Ignatieff, was added to the northwest corner of the Larkin Building in 1979.
-The Larkin Building is home to the university's Center for Ethics, as well as several classrooms and offices.
-The ground floor is dominated by "The Buttery," a cafe and student lounge space.
+The Larkin Building is home to the university's Centre for Ethics, as well as several classrooms and offices.
+The ground floor is dominated by "The Buttery," a student lounge space that previously served as a cafe.
 In the basement, there is an abandoned, yet perfectly preserved language lab from the 1960s.

 Gerald Larkin was President of the Salada Tea Company, and one of Trinity's most generous benefactors.
-The college's dining hall and chapel were made possible through his donations.
-Larkin bequeathed Trinity almost $4 million in his will, which the college used to construct the building bearing his name.
+The university's dining hall and chapel were made possible through his donations.
+Larkin bequeathed Trinity almost $4 million in his will, which the university used to construct the building bearing his name.

 Lawson Centre For Sustainability

-In 2018, Trinity College announced construction of a new building, the Lawson Centre for Sustainability.
-When complete, the building will house 342 new residence beds, seminar and lecture rooms, and a new dining facility.
+In 2018, Trinity College announced the construction of a new building, the Lawson Centre for Sustainability.
+The building opened in September 2026, adding 155,000 square feet of mixed-used facilities, including 357 new residence beds, seminar and lecture rooms, community spaces, and a new dining facility called Trinity Café.
+Trinity Café is set to replace Strachan Hall as the university's primary dining facility; Strachan Hall will serve as a secondary dining facility with reduced hours.

+The Lawson Centre, zero-carbon and LEED Platinum certified, will serve as a focal point for the university's new Integrated Sustainability Initiative, which aims to incorporate sustainable practices into academic and student life, with new spaces including the Kitchen Lab, the George and Martha Butterfield Rooftop Farm, and the University of Toronto’s Lawson Climate Institute.

 Academics

-Trinity consists of an undergraduate division that is part of the University of Toronto Faculty of Arts and Science, and a postgraduate Faculty of Divinity that is part of the Toronto School of Theology.
+Trinity consists of an undergraduate Faculty of Arts which is part of the University of Toronto Faculty of Arts and Science, and a postgraduate Faculty of Divinity that is part of the Toronto School of Theology.
 Undergraduate students are admitted to Trinity in line with a common framework established by the University of Toronto, which sets the general principles and procedures for admission observed by its colleges.
-Applicants to Trinity are required to place the college first when ranking their preferences in colleges, and must complete a supplemental application.
-The college aims to have the fewest undergraduate students among the university's colleges, and limits first-year enrollment limited to about 450 students.
+Applicants to Trinity are required to place the university first when ranking their preferences in colleges, and must complete a supplemental application.
+The university aims to have the fewest undergraduate students among the university's colleges, and limits first-year enrolment limited to about 450 students.
 In 2018, Trinity's first-year class had an entrance average of 94.6 per cent.